rogueserenity/jira-dep-graph/README.md

         -h              this usage message
 ```

 This requires that the [Mermaid CLI](https://github.com/mermaid-js/mermaid-cli) be installed and `mmdc` be in your path.
+You will most likely want `nvm` in your path as well,
+and try running:

+        nvm use

+before running the wrapper script to ensure you have the proper version of `node.js` installed.